Robert Tonner: Fashion career

 In 1975, at the age of 23, Tonner was hired as the Personal Assistant to Don Sayres, a designer for Gamut, a sportswear company located in New York City.
 After three years with Gamut, Tonner accepted a position with fashion designer Bill Blass and was later asked to head the Blassport label.
 In 1983 Tonner launched his personal fashion label, "Robert Tonner for Tudor Square".

 After leaving the fashion industry, Tonner joined the National Institute of American Doll Artists (NIADA).
 He served as Standards chairman from 1991 to 1995 and was later elected President of NIADA 1995, a post which he held until 1997.

 Tonner launched Robert Tonner Doll Design (RTDD) in 1991 with his partner, Harris Safier.
 The first RTDD designs were introduced at the American International Toy Fair that same year.
 Backed by past connections within the NIADA and fashion design world, and the aggressive publicizing by Tonner's partner Harris, RTDD saw exponential growth within the first few years.
 In 2000, RTDD was renamed Tonner Doll Company, Inc.

 In 2006, Robert Tonner created the direct-marketing company Wilde Imagination, which built a collectible fashion doll design business based on Tonner's fictional character Ellowyne Wilde.
 Wilde Imagination continues to market direct to the consumer with new collections featuring Evangeline Ghastly and licensed pop-culture dolls based on The Wizard of Oz film.

 Tonner returned to the world of fashion design with the introduction of the Robert Tonner 2010 Spring Collection, which debuted on September 9, 2009, at the Metropolitan Pavilion in New York City.

 Current activities

-Today, Robert Tonner resides in the Mid-Hudson River Valley town of Stone Ridge, New York with his family.
-An avid reader and pop-culture connoisseur, Tonner spends a great deal of time traveling for business.
-However, he much prefers the comforts of home, where one of his hobbies includes collecting original illustration art.
-Tonner is still the owner and director of Tonner Doll Company, Inc., while also working on his self-funded clothing line.
-He has also expressed interest in developing a line of toys for children.
+Robert Tonner resides in the Mid-Hudson River Valley town of Stone Ridge, New York with his family.
+His preferred activities include reading, following pop-culture trends and traveling for business.
+Tonner is the owner and director of Tonner Doll Company, Inc., as well as running his self-funded clothing line.

 Still a member of NIADA, although no longer explicitly active, Tonner also belongs to the National Toy and Doll Collectors' Club in New York City, and is a sitting member of the Kingston Hospital Foundation in Kingston New York.